rickboks/pso-de-framework/README.md

 $ mpirun -np [# of instances in suite] mpi_experiment
 ```

-See experiment.c and mpi.c for example experiments.
+See experiment.c and mpi\_experiment.c for example experiments.

 This framework uses IOHexperimenter for benchmarking.
 Please consult:
 ```